 For the interdisciplinary team behind the three-year research project Farming the Uncanny Valley, this hybrid world not only uncovers a vision of potential realities for mankind but also exposes underlying anxieties and a sense of uneasiness towards these negotiations between humans and nature.

 MACHT NATUR sets out to immerse its audience in the multi-sensorial world created from the nine workshops that took place as part of the “Farming the Uncanny Valley” project.
-The exhibition at STATE Studio focuses on themes surrounding the concept of the “Bioeconomy”, which is in line with the German Initiative “Wissenschaft im Dialog” (WID)’s 2020 science theme.
+The exhibition at STATE Studio focuses on themes surrounding the concept of ‘Bioeconomy‘, which aligns with the German Initiative “Wissenschaft im Dialog” (WID)’s 2020 science theme.

-While these topics related to the Bioeconomy can be highly controversial, MACHT NATUR does not aim to offer a solution or answer questions surrounding what should be done with our increasingly manipulated biotechnological future.
+While these topics related to Bioeconomy can be highly controversial, MACHT NATUR does not aim to offer a solution or answer questions surrounding what should be done with our increasingly manipulated biotechnological future.
 Instead, the exhibition aims to capture these moments of inquiry and concern being shared amongst different groups of people.
 Each of the nine workshops has been curated with representational artefacts that were created by the workshops’ participants.
-As a result, visitors to the gallery can envision this “uncanny valley” through the perspectives and experiences of not just experts but also from people just like themselves.
+As a result, visitors to the gallery can envision this “uncanny valley” through the perspectives and experiences of experts and people like themselves.

 MACHT NATUR exemplifies the need for multiple voices and disciplines to be incorporated into the discussion about the future of nature and technology.
 Global notions of sustainability have already started to shift.
-Europe and Germany are beginning to shape how the Bioeconomy will have long term impact on modes of production, setting a course for a hopeful sustainable future.
-However, it is crucial to question the implications and impact this future will have for the generations that have yet to come and our planet as a whole.
+Europe and Germany are beginning to shape how the Bioeconomy will have a long-term impact on modes of production, setting a course for a hopeful, sustainable future.
+However, it is crucial to question the implications and impact of this future for the generations that have yet to come and our planet as a whole.